Celebrate with Us! – Limited Edition Apparel For Sale

 Grant Awarded from Appalachian Regional Commission

-George Kelly, NEPA Alliance Board Member; Katie Leonard, President & CEO of Johnson College; Kurt Bauman, NEPA Alliance VP of Community & Economic Development; Congressman Matt Cartwright; Paul Macknosky, PA Department of Community and Economic Development; State Representative Marty Flynn; Jeffrey Box, NEPA Alliance President & CEO; Tracey Pratt, Johnson College Manager of Development, and Larry West, Regional Director for Senator John Blake.
+George Kelly, NEPA Alliance Board Member; Katie Pittelli, President & CEO of Johnson College; Kurt Bauman, NEPA Alliance VP of Community & Economic Development; Congressman Matt Cartwright; Paul Macknosky, PA Department of Community and Economic Development; State Representative Marty Flynn; Jeffrey Box, NEPA Alliance President & CEO; Tracey Pratt, Johnson College Manager of Development, and Larry West, Regional Director for Senator John Blake.

 On October 18th, the Northeastern Pennsylvania Alliance (NEPA) presented Johnson College with a $76,974 Appalachian Regional Commission (ARC) grant.
 NEPA, in coordination with Pennsylvania Department of Community and Economic Development, assisted Johnson College in preparation of the grant and recommended the project to ARC for approval.
 The goal of this project is to update the technical training systems that Johnson College students utilize in obtaining an educational experience that reflects the latest developments in materials, tools, machinery, equipment, methods and techniques; ultimately allowing for quicker response to industry labor needs.
 The $76,974 grant, combined with $76,974 in matching funds from Johnson College, will be used to purchase 12 different “Training Systems” which guarantee the students practical experience with high-technology tools and resources that employers expect them to show proficient use of during their first professional positions in industry.
 It will offset the cost of educational equipment in support of Advanced Manufacturing, Electronic Engineering, Automotive, Diesel, Electrical Construction & Maintenance, and Welding Technology programs, creating an outstanding learning experience for students.